TiagONTOP/QuantPerformancePortfolio/case_studies/03_fft_autocorrelation/docs/README.md

   - **File:** `suboptimal/processing.py`
   - **Method:** Uses `scipy.signal.correlate(method='fft')`
   - **Analysis:**
-    Relies entirely on SciPy’s precompiled FFT engine (likely MKL or PocketFFT).
+    Relies entirely on SciPy’s precompiled FFT engine.
 It is efficient but incurs Python-level overhead (memory allocation, type conversions) and is not specialized for cases where `max_lag` is small.

 ### • Optimized (Rust)